Dutch Brain and Cognition Early Career Award

-Candidates can nominate themselves or be nominated by a colleague.
+Candidates can self-nominate or be nominated by a colleague.
 Self-nominations are accepted if accompanied by a supporting statement from a senior colleague.
-Members of the Award Committee and of the current NVP Board cannot serve as nominators.
+Members of the Award Committee and of the current NvP Board cannot serve as nominators.

 Researchers are eligible if they:

 - have conducted original work in the field of Brain and Cognition and related fields, i.e. work in those fields that would typically be suitable for submission for presentation at the NVP conference.

 - currently work at, or are demonstrably returning to, a Dutch research institution.
 Approved institutions are those Dutch universities whose terms of reference include the conduct of research, and the KNAW and NWO research institutes.
 Herein we follow the criteria for the institutions contained in the NWO Grant Rules 2017.

 - obtained their PhD up to a maximum of eight years ago from the submission deadline.
 Here, the NWO VIDI rules are followed.
 The 2023 round is thus open to researchers who meet this criterion on 1 October 2023.
 Per those rules, the maximum career deadline can be extended if the candidate has taken extended sick, parental, maternity or care leave within the relevant period.
 The maximum extension that may be granted to any particular applicant is five years.
 Extension for parents* also follow the NWO rules.

 - Biological mothers who have given birth to one or more children are granted a standard extension of eighteen months per child.
 This extension is a compensation for the duration of the pregnancy, including the child- birth and the parental care and is irrespective of any parental leave taken and/or a reduction in the formal working hours.